Track tigers, chase light, and sharpen your eye with expert photographers guiding the way.

 Pench Tree Lodge, set within 40 rewilded acres in the quieter Karmajhiri zone, is a dream location for photographic immersion — fewer tourists, a diversity of habitats, and expert local trackers.
 Begin your safari experience with an optional night drive.

-Highlights: With private vehicles and coaching, every outing becomes a masterclass in wildlife and anticipation
+Highlights: With private vehicles and guides, every outing becomes a masterclass in wildlife and anticipation

 Venture deeper into Central India with a road transfer to Tadoba, home to some of the most reliable tiger sightings in the country.
 From early light filtering through teak groves to dramatic reflections at waterholes, Tadoba delivers high drama and contrast for photographers.